rluisr/mysqlrouter-go/README.md

 See [example](example/main.go)

-mysqlrouter-test.xzy.pw
+About mysqlrouter-test.xzy.pw
 -----------------------
-I'm providing MySQL Router 8.0.17 for testing.
+I provide MySQL Router 8.0.17 for testing.
-You can access this with basic `luis:luis`.
-But you can only GET method.
+You can access this domain with basic `luis:luis` and you can request only GET method.

 Supported endpoint
 -------------------